sophgo/sophon-demo/sample/YOLOv5/README_EN.md

 * [9.
 FAQ](#9-faq)

 ## 1. Introduction
 YOLOv5 is a very classical One Stage target detection algorithm based on anchor.
 Because of its excellent accuracy and speed performance, it has been widely used in engineering practice.
-This example [​YOLOv5 official open source repository](https://github.com/ultralytics/yolov5) transplants the v6.1 version of the model and algorithm so that it can be inference tested on SOPHON BM1684/BM1684X/BM1688/CV186AH, while CV186AH can directly use BM1688's single core bmodels.
+This example [​YOLOv5 official open source repository](https://github.com/ultralytics/yolov5) transplants the v6.1 version of the model and algorithm so that it can be inference tested on SOPHON BM1684/BM1684X/BM1688/CV186X.

 ## 2. Characteristics
 ### 2.1 SDK Characteristics
-* Support for BM1688/CV186AH(SoC), BM1684X(x86 PCIe、SoC), BM1684(x86 PCIe、SoC、arm PCIe)
+* Support for BM1688/CV186X(SoC), BM1684X(x86 PCIe、SoC), BM1684(x86 PCIe、SoC、arm PCIe)
-* Support for FP32, FP16 (BM1688/BM1684X), INT8 model compilation and inference
+* Support for FP32, FP16 (BM1684X/BM1688/CV186X), INT8 model compilation and inference
 * Support C++ inference based on BMCV preprocessing
 * Support Python inference based on OpenCV and BMCV preprocessing
 * Support single batch and multi-batch model inference